 Graduating at the top of his class as a student of Le Cordon Bleu, Chef Reed began his love for cooking at a young age.
-Encouraged by his mother, who filled his childhood home with a passion for farm fresh ingredients and scratch cooking, At age 13, Ross began his career as a dishwasher, in restaurant owned by a friend of the family.
-It was here that Chef Reed began his culinary journey, including positions with high end catering concept, Three Sons Signature Cuisine, St. Anthony Main Event Center, Café Lurcat, Minnesota Valley Country Club, Pazzaluna and the Courtyard Minneapolis Downtown.
+Encouraged by his mother, who filled his childhood home with a passion for farm-fresh ingredients and scratch cooking, At age 13, Ross began his career as a dishwasher, in a restaurant owned by a friend of the family.
+It was here that Chef Reed began his culinary journey, including positions with high-end catering concepts, Three Sons Signature Cuisine, St. Anthony Main Event Center, Café Lurcat, Minnesota Valley Country Club, Pazzaluna, and the Courtyard Minneapolis Downtown.

 “The team at the DoubleTree by Hilton St. Paul East is thrilled to showcase Chef Reed’s vast experience and knowledge with our guests”, said General Manager Jason Lott.
-“His skillset and passion represents everything our brands stands for and his creations will be a welcomed addition to the market.”
+“His skill set and passion represent everything our brands stand for and his creations will be a welcomed addition to the market.”